JoaoCioffi/hyperion-project/dynamo-db-environment/readme.md

 3. — View tables with DyanmoDB Admin Dashboard GUI
 4. — Inspiration for testing with stubs

-## 1 — Setup DynamDB Local with Docker/Docker-Compose
+## 1 — Setup DynamoDB Local with Docker/Docker-Compose

 ### (1.1) Docker way